helidon-io/helidon-examples/examples/security/webserver-signatures/README.md

     (for service authentication)

 ## Steps to generate keystore (optional)
-1. run the scripts ``auomatic-store-generator.sh`` (openssl and keytool are required to be present on the PATH)
+1. run the scripts ``automatic-store-generator.sh`` (openssl and keytool are required to be present on the PATH)
 2. move generated ``keystore.p12`` into the ``main/resources`` folder

 ## Build and run